Property management workflows do not fail at the task level. They fail at the system level.

 - Poorer resident experience

 Princeton Management faced these exact challenges.
-Their maintenance operations relied on scattered communication and manual processes across more than 150 properties until they implemented NetVendor Maintenance, a centralized, mobile-first platform that filled gaps with connected workflows.
-The built-in messaging feature was highlighted as a major advantage because it unified resident communication, work order updates, and technician feedback in a single system.
+Their maintenance operations relied on scattered communication and manual processes across more than 150 properties until they implemented NetVendor, a centralized, mobile-first platform that filled gaps with connected workflows.
+Centralized messaging unified communication across residents, technicians, and staff.
 In short, centralized maintenance is a foundational requirement for PMCs seeking strong operational performance.

 Workflow 4: Unit Turns Without Standardized Make-Ready Workflows That Create Operations Bottlenecks